decentralized-identity/revocation/README.md

 All information can be found in the following spreadsheet:
 - https://docs.google.com/spreadsheets/d/1B6Koo8_wUoN4SPDvX7gaKBtkKBr6efOLwKIeVoy4mdI/edit?usp=sharing![image](https://user-images.githubusercontent.com/17032235/141115199-8ba436f5-76c3-4b91-91b4-92923b8b55db.png)

-It includes:
-- the list of revocation methods
-- assessment setup
-- assessment results (if available)
+It includes the list of revocation methods, the assessment setup and assessment results (if available)
--
 ### Presentation
 A presentation of the revocation working group and the schemas can be found in the following presentation (under construction)
 - https://docs.google.com/presentation/d/1neH5LxuWlcagAa6jUcrikVOU_fgSFhWAiascqdaRl1w/edit#